rotmanfinhub/deep-macrofin/README.md

-# deepMacroFin
+# Deep-MacroFin

- Deep neural network for solving continuous time economic models
+Deep-MacroFin is a comprehensive deep-learning framework designed to solve partial differential equations, with a particular focus on models in continuous time economics.

 ## Start developing